 Women in Indonesia

-In the workplace women are technically equal to men, but because Indonesia is a patriarchal society, men are still favoured for higher positions, better salaries and more responsibility within the business world.
+In the workplace, women are technically equal to men, but because Indonesia is a patriarchal society, men are still generally favoured for higher positions, better salaries and more responsibility within the business world.

 Expat women will also need to grow accustomed to the toilet facilities in Indonesia.
 Many public toilets are “squat toilets” and toilet paper is rare as Indonesian women typically wash with the hose that is provided.

 If receiving a gift, it is polite to open it in private and not in front of the person who gave the gift